 - Breakouts and clogged pores from built-up product residue, dead skin cells, bacteria, dirt and sebum.

 - A dull, dry, dehydrated and even irritated complexion, thanks to cleanser residue, preservatives and silicones left on the surface of the skin.
 This can also happen when dead skin and other debris become impacted in the pores.

 So many of us think we were born with certain skin conditions, when really, they could be caused by incorrect cleansing!
 Plus, when your face isn't thoroughly clean, other skincare products won't absorb as well, and you won't get as good results.

 On the other hand, some people wash their faces a little TOO well.

 Aggressive cleansing and scrubbing, washing your face too often, and using harsh cleansers can all lead to a compromised skin barrier—and that means sensitivity, inflammation and irritation.

 So just what, exactly, is the right way to wash your face?
 I recommend following these steps:

-Step 1: Wash Your Hands and Get Your Hair Off Your Face
+Step 1: Get Your Hair Off Your Face

 If you wear makeup, it needs to be removed before you can actually cleanse your skin.
 This is known as "double cleansing," and is a key step in the famed Korean skincare regimen.
 If you're only washing once with a regular face wash, it's probably not going to get your mascara, foundation and concealer completely off.
 I would also recommend double cleansing if you wear sunscreen or any silicone-based skincare products.